 - Town House

 It is HIGHLY likely that an appraisal will be required on the property you are purchasing.
-Once you have an accepted offer on a property, Accunet mortgage will take an appraisal deposit and order the appraisal.
-An appraiser will go out to your future home, take a bunch of pictures, find comparable properties and provide us an appraisal report with an appraised value (we will also send you the appraisal report.).
+Once an offer has been accepted, Accunet mortgage will take an appraisal deposit and order the appraisal.
+An appraiser will go out to your future home, take a bunch of pictures, find comparable properties and provide us a report with an appraised value (We will also send you the appraisal report.).

-Purchasing a condos requires special treatment because the condo association must meet Fannie Mae’s guidelines.
-Lenders require a condo questionnaire to be filled out which asks questions about the Condominium project and the Homeowner Association’s insurance policy.
+Purchasing a condo requires special treatment, because the condo association must meet Fannie Mae’s guidelines.
+Lenders require a condo questionnaire to be filled out, which asks questions about the condominium project and the Homeowner Association’s insurance policy.

 - Building Ordinance or Law Endorsement: This endorsement insures against the increased cost of repairs or improvements that could be enforced by new codes or land use laws after a covered loss event occurs.

-Other Questions To Ask your Agent about the status of the Condo Project
+- Other Questions To Ask your Agent about the status of the Condo Project

 - Is the condo project complete?